 I take solace that nowhere in the definition does it say, ‘by a formally trained artist’.
 The whole ‘beauty is in the eye of the beholder’ thing is really important in creating your art.
 Make art that it pleases you and makes you smile or content or peaceful or inspired or energized.

 Make Art with Waterlogue App

 Our first Make Art project uses a great app that many of you iPhone users have already, the Waterlogue App.
 This is probably the only app, other than some sleep apps which I’ve since discarded, that I paid for.
-It has easily earned it’s $2.99 value and then some.
-Unfortunately, at this writing it’s not avaialble for Android phones.
+It has easily earned its $2.99 value and then some.
+Unfortunately, at this writing, it’s not available for Android phones.
 Seems the closest Android App is called FotoFlexer.

-We were torn between the Vibrant and the Color Bloom option.
+We were torn between the Vibrant and the Color Bloom options on the Waterlogue App.
 I like that the pencil strokes are a bit more pronounced in the Color Bloom, but I deferred to my daughter.

 We loved the way this looks in her room, so decided to try another one.
 Typically I like to mix up my media, but we opted to throw caution to the wind and go with the Waterlogue App again.
 We did mix a little in that we framed this first one and decided to put the second one onto a wrapped canvas.

 Here’s the second go with the Waterlogue App.
 She had seen pictures of black high-heeled pumps that she liked, so we went in that direction.
 She put on her black pumps with her rolled-up jeans and we went to work.
 The difficulty with this shot was getting at foot level, but we persevered and got the shot we wanted.

 Here’s what our photo taken on my iPhone looked like.

 After we put it through the Color Bloom setting on Waterlogue, here’s our final result